The Fox and the Hound: Plot

 Amos and Copper trespass into the reserve and hunt Tod and Vixey.
 The chase climaxes when they inadvertently provoke an attack from a grizzly bear.
 Amos trips and falls into one of his own traps, dropping his rifle slightly out of reach.
-Copper violently fights the bear, but is almost killed by it.
+Copper violently fights the bear, but he is almost killed by it.
 Tod comes to Copper's rescue and battles it until both he and the bear fall down a waterfall.
 As Copper approaches Tod as he lies wounded in the lake below, Amos appears, ready to shoot Tod.
 Copper positions himself in front of Tod to prevent Amos from doing so, refusing to move away.
 Amos, understanding Tod had saved their lives from the bear, decides to spare Tod for Copper, lowers his rifle, and leaves with Copper.
 Tod and Copper share one last smile before parting.

 At home, Tweed nurses Amos back to health, much to his humiliation.
 As he lies down to take a nap, Copper smiles as he remembers the day when he first met Tod.
 At the same moment, Vixey joins Tod on top of a hill as they both look down on Amos' and Tweed's homes.